B-Beth/HOMIFY/systemArchitecture.md

 Scalable with modular backend and REST APIs
-Secure payments through escrow and verified artisans Real time system supported by WebSockets/Firebase Deployable to AWS, Vercel, or Render
+Secure payments through escrow and verified artisans Real time system supported by WebSockets/Firebase Deployable to AWS, Vercel, or Render.